 Step 4: Ace Your Interview

-Now that you’ve prepared your stories and have rehearsed, it’s time for your interview!
+Now that you’ve prepared your stories and rehearsed, it’s time for your interview!
 Below are a few suggestions to help you ace your interview.

-- Unless explicitly stated, always dress in business professional attire for an interview.
+- Unless explicitly stated, always dress in professional business attire for an interview.
 Even if via video conference.

 - Nothing will help you better prepare than a great night’s sleep.
 Don’t stay up all night preparing at the risk of losing sleep.

 - Plan to arrive at least 15-30 minutes early.
-Many large companies have a time consuming sign-in or security process that you may need to go through.
+Many large companies have a time-consuming sign-in or security process that you may need to go through.